berops/claudie/docs/contributing/local-testing.md

 ## Limitations of Claudie when running locally

-### No Frontend/CRD testing
+### Frontend/CRD testing

-The Frontend component heavily relies on the Kubernetes cluster and cannot be executed or tested locally.
-The same limitation applies to CRD testing since there is no environment to deploy them to.
+The Frontend component as well as CRDs heavily relies on the Kubernetes cluster.
+However, with a little hacking, you can test them, by creating local cluster (minikube/kind/...), and exporting environment variable `KUBECONFIG` pointing to the local cluster Kubeconfig.
+Once you start the Frontend, it should pick up the Kubeconfig and you can use local cluster to deploy and test CRDs.

-### No Autoscaling testing
+### Autoscaling testing

 Testing or simulating the Claudie autoscaling is not feasible when running Claudie locally because it dynamically deploys Cluster Autoscaler and Autoscaler Adapter in the management cluster.